The easiest way to get Pathling up and running is to use the pre-built Docker image.

 We are setting the

-For a full list of all available configuration variables, see Configuration and deployment.
+For a full list of all available configuration variables, see Configuration.

 pathling managed volume.